asr/apia/README.md

 possible to use any ATP available on [SystemOnTPTP](http://www.cs.miami.edu/~tptp/cgi-bin/SystemOnTPTP).

-For example, we could use an on-line version of the E ATP using the following commands:
+For example, we could use an online version of the E ATP using the following commands:

 ````bash